-After A 2nd Grade Student Got COVID-19, The Class & Teacher Must Quarantine
+An Entire 2nd Grade Class & Their Teacher Must Quarantine After First Day Of School

 Sixes Elementary School in Canton, Georgia, had only been reopened for in-person instruction for one day when a student tested positive for COVID-19.
 As a result, an entire second grade class and its teacher must now quarantine at home for two weeks.
 Cherokee County School District, of which Sixes Elementary School belongs, has since reported three additional cases of COVID-19.